PeraltaLab/CropDiversity/README.md

 Peralta, A. L., Y. Sun, M. D. McDaniel, and J. T. Lennon.
 2018.
 Crop rotational diversity increases disease suppressive capacity of soil microbiomes.
 Ecosphere 9(5):e02235.
 10.1002/ecs2.2235

+Raw sequences can be found at NCBI SRA BioProject ID PRJNA472091.

 ## We address the following questions

 * **Aim 1.)**: What is the relationship between crop diversity and soil microbial community composition and PPS potential?